jvegar/obsidian-vault-jevr/Learning/Git/Commits - Best Practices for Git.md

 ```

 #### Follow Conventional Commit Guidelines
 You can use the standard commit guidelines to keep your git history clean, consistent and easy to read.
-Usually these guidelines interpret in the form of type (***feat, fix, chore, refactor docs***), and ***short summary*** plus occasionally a long explanation or REF to other relative issues.
+Usually these guidelines interpret in the form of type (***feat, fix, chore, refactor, docs***), and ***short summary*** plus occasionally a long explanation or REF to other relative issues.
 Example:
 ```sh
 # Good commit message following conventional guidelines